zacksanders/Data-Science-Projects/README.md

 # Data Science Projects
 This is a repository of some example projects I've done.

 [coronavirus](coronavirus): Brief data analysis and curve fitting for Thailand's coronavirus cases.
-The project was meant to be predictive but was left unfinished.
+The project was meant to use data from all countries and be predictive, but was left unfinished.

 [housing](housing): Prediction of California housing prices using linear regression.